jamiemetca/jamiemetca.github.io/Electronics/Circuits/Push_button_LED.md

 31/10/2025

 # Push button LED circuit
 An example circuit provided by Arduino.
-Pressing a button turns on/off and LED
+Pressing a button turns on/off an LED

 ## Circuit overview
 For this circuit we use two pins on the arduino.